haskell-org/summer-of-haskell/content/tips.md

  -  What interests you in the project?

  -  Please include a tentative plan or schedule with some milestones.
+    If you have existing commitments, such as university deadlines, please communicate this clearly!
+We can usually work around these, but we don't want you disapearing without a word for two weeks.

  -  Feel free to provide a brief CV, but please keep it limited to the experience that is relevant for GSoC.
 If you have contributed to Haskell